alan-turing-institute/latin_annotation/vagueness/README.md

 ### Folders
 - `annotations`: TSV file with the annotation of each lemma.
 The header contains the derivation pattern.
 The first column shows the era of each annotation context (BC/CE).
-- `counts`: ancillary folder created with `vagueness.py` that has the number of annotations type (0, 1, 2, 3, 4) by word.
 - `charts`: plots in PNG format

 ### Code